Local Elections

 You must already be registered to vote in order to apply to vote by proxy.

+To apply online, go to GOV.UK.
 The Government portal is a secure site - the information required is:

 You can download and complete paper application forms if you require an ongoing proxy due to disability, employment or education as you cannot apply online for these applications.